jeffreykegler/old_kollos/notes/misc/strand.md

 If `Add-node-to-bocage(new-node)` is called for a node already in the prefix bocage,
-`new-node` itself is ignored is favor of the existing node, but the links of `new-node` are examined.
+`new-node` itself is ignored in favor of the existing node, but the links of `new-node` are examined.
 Call the existing node, `old-node`.
 If a link of `new-node`